About Symfony Messenger and Interoperability

 Section intitulée a-custom-serializerA custom serializer

-We’ll need to implement the following SerializerInterface
+We’ll need to implement the following SerializerInterface of the component:

 namespace Symfony\Component\Messenger\Transport\Serialization;